las-nish/VIM-the-IDE/README.md

-# VIM-the-IDE
+# VIM the IDE

-Configuration for VIM / GVIM
+> Another vim configuration file with advanced features